amcginlay/k8s-primer/content/012_containerize_app/_index.md

 The `COPY` instruction takes your app (`index.php`) from the local file system and lays it down as the homepage for your webserver inside the container.
 - **`RUN chmod a+rx index.php`** - A Linux command that will be familiar to you, `chmod` sets the access permissions of our app to ensure it is executable from any context within the contianer.

-Each instruction in the Dockerfile adds new layers to your container which are used to extend or override the detail of preceeding layers.
+Each instruction in the Dockerfile adds new layers to your container image which are used to extend or override the detail of preceeding layers.

 ## Dispose of the pre-loaded Docker images